-You have come to see the undefended parts of the land The full meaning can be stated explicitly.
+You have come to see the undefended parts of the land.
+The full meaning can be stated explicitly.
+Alternate

+The full meaning can be stated explicitly.
 Alternate translation: "You have come to find out where we are not guarding our land so that you can attack us"